-World-class facilities, providing tools and services that facilitate transformational science research, are amoung the pillars of Western Science infastructure.
-Available to our campus community, other academic insitutions, and industry stakeholders, each facility is built to meet the evolving analytical requirements of twenty-first century research and development.
+World-class facilities, providing tools and services that facilitate transformational science research, are among the pillars of Western Science infrastructure.
+Available to our campus community, other academic institutions, and industry stakeholders, each facility is built to meet the evolving analytical requirements of twenty-first century research and development.

-AFAR is a world-class facility for interdisciplinary studies of bird physiology, neurobiology and behaviour.
-The state-of-the-art technologies available at AFAR attracts collaboration wiht other academic researchers who are .
+AFAR is a world-class facility for interdisciplinary studies of bird physiology, neurobiology, and behavior.
 Click here to find out how Western Science is helping to understand how birds adapt to their changing environment

 The Nanofabrication Laboratory is a state of the art imaging and training facility for examining materials at the nano-scale.
 Visit their website for more information.